ERP · London

 Exactly what you get

 You get an ERP that treats your legacy policy-admin or hospital system as a living source, not a thing to delete.
 It ingests the paper and faxed claims that London brokers and clinics still send, OCRs them, queues the uncertain ones for a person, and posts the rest to a Canadian-hosted ledger an auditor can trace.
 Finance, underwriting, and claims see the same reconciled numbers instead of three versions.
-Pair it with custom CRM (Customer Relationship Management) development for broker relationships and business intelligence dashboards for the board view.
+Pair it with custom CRM (Customer Relationship Management) development for broker relationships and business intelligence (BI) dashboards for the board view.

 How to choose a developer in London